 I hear I-95, around the Miami area, is just as bad.

-George Zimmerman, who killed an unarmed teenager (Trayvon Martin) and was found not guilty, is not the only trigger-happy fool in Florida.
-Two other notorious recent cases come to mind.
-Curtis Reeves shot and killed an unarmed young father in a movie theater because he was texting during the previews (trial is pending) and Michael Dunn shot into a van full of teenagers, killing one of them, because they were playing their music too loud.
-(Dunn got a life sentence so you will be safe from him at least.)
-Florida has a “stand-your ground” law which some people interpret as a license to kill.
+George Zimmerman, the man who was acquitted for his murder of Trayvon Martin, an unarmed teenager, is not the only trigger-happy fool in Florida.
+Two other notorious cases come to mind.
+Curtis Reeves shot and killed an unarmed young father in a movie theater because he was texting during the previews, and Michael Dunn shot into a van full of teenagers, killing one, because they were playing their music too loud.
+The former received a life sentence, so you will be safe from him at least.
+However, Florida has a "Stand Your Gound" law, which some people interpret as a license to kill.

 Florida is NRA territory.
 Road-rage shootings are so common that the media doesn't even bother to report on them anymore.
 Florida has gun ranges where young children can shoot automatic weapons.
-Recently a person was killed when a nine-year old girl was firing a UZI and lost control of the gun.
-(Give an UZI to a nine-year old—what could go wrong?)
+Someone was killed recently when a nine-year-old girl was firing a UZI and lost control of the gun.
+Giving a UZI to a nine-year-old—what could go wrong?

-In Florida, we routinely hear about someone killed by a bullet shot into the air in celebration of something or other or someone shot by a stray bullet in their own backyard fired by someone doing a little target practice down the road someplace.
+In Florida, we routinely hear about someone killed by a bullet shot into the air in celebration of something or other, or of someone shot by a stray bullet in their own backyard fired by someone doing a little target practice.

-The people of Florida elected Rick Scott governor.
-What you have to understand about Rick Scott is that before he ran for governor (and got elected-- twice), he was CEO of Columbia/HCA.
-The company presided over the biggest Medicare fraud in history and the company had to pay a $1.7 billion fine.
+The people of Florida elected Ron DeSantis as governor.
+Prior to that, they elected Rick Scott for governor twice.
+What you have to understand about Rick Scott is that before he ran for governor, he was CEO of Columbia/HCA.
+The company presided over the biggest Medicare fraud in history, and the company had to pay a $1.7 billion fine.
 Rick Scott claimed he didn’t know anything about this fraud, but he had to plead the fifth about 75 times during the investigation.

-If Rick Scott was CEO and didn’t know this massive fraud was going on right under his nose, he is a really poor manager.
-If he did know, he is a really bad criminal.
+If Rick Scott was CEO and didn’t know this massive fraud was going on right under his nose, he would be a really poor manager.
+If he did know, he would be a really bad criminal.
 Either way, is he the kind of person you would want running your state?
-The people of Florida said “Yes.”
-Do you want these people who have such poor judgment to be your neighbors?
+The people of Florida said, “Yes.”
+Do you want these people, who have such poor judgment, to be your neighbours?

-I realize people are coming to Florida in search of a warm climate.
-But Florida is really, really, hot.
-And the humidity is high.
-There are only two seasons in Florida--summer and August.
-And August lasts about 150 days.
+I realize people are coming to Florida in search of a warm climate, but Florida is really, really, hot—and the humidity is high.
+There are only two seasons in Florida—summer and August, the latter of which lasts about 150 days.

 Roaches like the hot weather just as much as humans do.
 They grow really, really large—about as big as your fist.
 OK, not that big—maybe as big as a baby’s fist, and that is still pretty big.